 Meerbott.
-Kelly A. Meerbott, Guest Columnist What’s your vision of the ideal executive?
 RESEARCH NEWS: The relationship between emotional and social intelligence and leadership effectiveness.
 It was Burns (1978) and Bass (1985) who first defined the terms ‘transformational’ and ‘transactional’ leadership to describe managers who are strong on individual and group motivation and those who prefer to focus on goals, tasks and processes.

 People prone to feeling guilty are amongst the hardest workers, a new study finds.
 Not only that but people prone to feeling guilty are also highly ethical and are less likely to take advantage of other people’s skills to get paid more.
 The results come from research published in the Journal of Personality and Social Psychology, in which psychologists carried out 5 studies to test the effects of feeling guilty on work performance (Wiltermuth & Cohen, 2014).
 Dr. Scott S. What Makes a Leader?
 It was Daniel Goleman who first brought the term “emotional intelligence” to a wide audience with his 1995 book of that name, and it was Goleman who first applied the concept to business with his 1998 HBR article, reprinted here.

 She's excited about the future of the organization, and she shares this excitement with her team.
 She makes sure that people understand how their efforts contribute to this future, and this inclusion sparks loyalty and intense effort in the team.
 Generally, morale and job satisfaction are high, because team members feel that they're making a difference.
+However, some people in her team don't respond well to this style of leadership.
 Getting Free Of Self-Importance Is The Key To Happiness.
 When Power Goes To Your Head, It May Shut Out Your Heart.
 Neuroscientists have found evidence to suggest feeling powerful dampens a part of our brain that helps with empathy.